Click here to access the PDF.

 9. Authorized spokespersons may represent the Company, internally or externally, with different stakeholders, or appoint another employee to do so, as per the communication guidelines.

-10. Cielo does not authorize the disclosure of its name, brand or image without the prior approval of the Marketing Board as per the Company’s communication guidelines.
+10. The Company does not authorize the disclosure of its name, brand, or the linking of its image without the prior approval of the Superintendency of Marketing and Ombudsman, in accordance with its communication guidelines.

-11. Cielo has institutional profiles on Twitter, Facebook, Linkedin, Youtube, and Instagram, as well as customer service channels.
-To ensure that the channels are used adequately, the Company has set a Social Network’s Guide, available at Cielo’s intranet.
-For cases not specified in the Guide, employees should contact the Marketing Board.
+11. The company maintains institutional profiles on Twitter, Facebook, LinkedIn, Youtube, and Instagram, as well as customer service channels.
+To ensure that the channels are used correctly, the Company defined a Guide to Conduct on Social Networks (“Guide”), available on the Company’s intranet.
+For cases not specified in the Guide, employees should contact the Superintendency of Marketing and Ombudsman.

-Exceptions to this Policy must be approved by the CEO and the Marketing Board.
+Exceptions to this Policy must be approved by the CEO and the Superintendency of Marketing and Ombudsman.

 V. Management of Consequences

-Employees, suppliers or other Stakeholders who see any deviations from the guidelines of this Policy, may report the fact to the Ethics Channel (canaldeetica.com.br/cielo or 0800 775 0808), anonymously or not.
+Employees, suppliers or other stakeholders who observe any deviations from the guidelines of this Policy may report the fact to the Ethics Channel through the channels below, with the option of anonymity:

-Internally, noncompliance with the guidelines vof this Policy will lead to the application of accountability measures against agents who fail to comply, according to the due severity of the noncompliance.
+Internally, non-compliance with the guidelines of this Policy gives rise to the application of accountability measures for agents who fail to comply with it, according to the respective severity of the non-compliance, and in accordance with internal regulations.

-- Members of the Management and Employees: Observing and ensuring compliance with this Policy and, whenever necessary, seek the Marketing Board for its opinion on situations involving conflict with this Policy or due to the occurrence of situations described therein.
+- Administrators and Employees: Observe and ensure compliance with this Policy and, when necessary, call the Superintendency of Marketing and Ombudsman for consultation on situations involving conflict with this Policy, as well as upon the occurrence of situations described herein.

-- Spokespersons: Cielo’s executives (CEO, Vice Presidents, Executive Officers, Managers) duly trained by the Corporate Communications Management and formally authorized to speak on behalf of the Company.
+- Spokespeople: CEO, Vice Presidents, Executive Directors, Superintendents and Managers of the Company duly trained by the Institutional Marketing, Branding and Social Media Department and formally authorized to speak on behalf of the Company..

 VII.
 Additional Documents